Call

 The selection of PIs will primarily rest on the strength of the proposed science case and the feasibility to achieve it within the relevant constraints.
 You should:

-• Provide a timeline indicating your project plan over the course of the 3-year term (and longer-term intentions as relevant)
+• Provide a timeline indicating your project plan over the course of three to five years.

 7. Science Collaborations

 It is anticipated that successful SA LSST PIs will work in collaboration with relevant existing LSST Science Collaborations.
 We therefore strongly encourage prospective PIs to begin developing links with relevant Science Collaborations prior to submission of the proposal.
-We anticipate that all PIs will seek membership in one or more of the Science Collaborations.
-Note, however, that membership in LSST Science Collaborations is by invitation, and holding PI Affiliate or Junior Associate status does not guarantee acceptance into a Collaboration.
+We anticipate that all PIs, and their JAs, will seek membership in one or more of the Science Collaborations.
+Note, however, that membership of LSST Science Collaborations is by invitation, and holding PI Affiliate or Junior Associate status does not guarantee acceptance into a Collaboration.
 Outline any existing links with the relevant Collaboration(s) and/or describe communications that you have had with them in regard of membership.
 Details of the collaborations are given here: https://www.lsstcorporation.org/science-collaborations.

 8. LSST Computing Resources